 The Hamiltons have deep Oklahoma roots: Both are third-generation Okies, raised in Midwest City.
 They returned to the state for good 22 years ago, after living in California and Texas.

 Before becoming Observer publisher, Beverly spent nearly six years as a financial secretary at Edmond Santa Fe High School.
 Arnold, the new Observer editor, was the Dallas Morning News’ longtime Oklahoma Bureau chief.
 He also covered government and politics for the San Jose Mercury News, the Dallas Times Herald, the Tulsa Tribune and the Oklahoma Journal.

-The Observer is published on the 10th and 25th of each month, except for July 25th and December 25th.
-A one-year subscription [22 issues] is $40.
+The Observer is published monthly.
+A one-year subscription [12 issues] is $40.